 For a few years now, Berlin has been in a transformative process into a Smart City.
 In this context, many projects are already being developed and implemented.
 The vision behind this is to shape Berlin into an intelligently networked, post-fossil and resilient city.
 To be a sustainably liveable and future-proof metropolis.

 This means that Berlin – like many other cities around the world – is facing new challenges that entail considerable changes in the living and working environments of all those involved.
-A growing city has to deal with the impact of climate change, energy and mobility transformation, more sustainability and efficiency, increasing demands on infrastructures of all kinds as well as demographic and administrative issues.
-This requires new forms of cooperation and new ways of thinking and acting on the part of everyone involved.
+A growing city has to deal with the impact of climate change, the energy and mobility transitions, more sustainability and efficiency, increasing demands on infrastructures of all kinds as well as demographic and administrative issues.
+This requires new forms of cooperation and new ways of thinking and acting.
 Future-proof – in Berlin this means: to achieve a significantly higher, more sustainable quality of life with equal or fewer resources.
 This can only be attained through the smart and targeted use of innovative information and communication technologies.

 The first Smart City strategy for Berlin was developed and passed in 2015.
 The strategy comprises six key fields of action within which politics, business and science can advance the Smart City Berlin together with the city’s citizens.
 The fields of action cover: Smart Administration and Urban Society; Smart Living; Smart Economy; Smart Mobility; Smart Infrastructures; and Public Safety.